FrostyCake47/SpotiSync/README.md

 * Project was built upon NEXT.js and tailwind CSS
 * Flask is used for backend
 * API's used are Spotipy and official Youtube API
+* Currently web is deployed at Vercel and backend is hosted at pythonanywhere.com

 ## How to run
 * Clone this repository and set it up in your local machine